The expert’s advice on using light at home

 “In terms of waking up feeling alert and well rested, natural daylight is second to none.
 If you can, sleep in a room facing east.”

 Thorbjörn Laike knows what he is talking about.
 He holds a PhD in psychology and is an associate professor of environmental psychology at Lund University.
-His field of expertise includes the impact of light on the human psyche.
+His field of expertise include the impact of light on the human psyche.
 Colours – as the variations of light that they are – are part and parcel of this field.

 “Just as daylight is good for waking up,” Thorbjörn continues, “a recipe for a good night’s sleep is to block out light as much as possible.”